-Stock futures trade mixed to end the week
+Stock futures trade higher to end the week

 Investors will be watching for the latest consumer confidence reading from the University of Michigan

-U.S. equity futures are pointing to a mixed open when the Friday Wall Street session begins.
+U.S. equity futures are pointing to a higher open when the Friday Wall Street session begins.

 Continue Reading Below

-The major futures indexes are suggesting a slight loss on the Dow, but a strong move higher by the Nasdaq.
+The major futures indexes are suggesting a gain of 0.2 percent.

 GET FOX BUSINESS ON THE GO BY CLICKING HERE